openpreserve/ViPER/README.md

   vb.name = "DDHN Prototype"
   # Display the VirtualBox GUI when booting the machine
   vb.gui = true
-  # Customize the CPUs and memory on the VM:
+  # Customize the CPUs (2x) and memory (4GB) on the VM:
+  vb.cpus = 2
   vb.memory = "4096"
-  vb.cpus = 2
+  # Now set an execution cap at 50 % if required
+  # vb.customize ["modifyvm", :id, "--cpuexecutioncap", "50"]
+  # We need extra Video RAM for display flexibility
+  vb.customize ["modifyvm", :id, "--vram", "64"]
 end
 ```
 We can now bring the machine up with the command `vagrant up`, this takes a while first time.